Do you need a quick fix to help your uterus shrink after birth?

 I was feeling awful for its current state and she told me that it took a full 9 months for my body to stretch and accommodate my baby so it is only natural that it would take some time for it to spring back.

-I never forgot that and I never apologized to myself for the state of my body again.
+I never forgot that and I never apologized to myself for the state of my after pregnancy belly again.

 I now understood that it would take time for my uterus to shrink after birth.
 It’s not something that can happen overnight.